D'Ernest Johnson Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Johnson has averaged 3.8 rushing yards per game in his six career matchups against the Steelers, 16.7 fewer yards than his over/under in Monday's game.
+- Over his six career matchups against the Steelers, Johnson averaged 3.8 rushing yards per game, 16.7 fewer yards than his over/under in Monday's game.

-- Johnson, in six matchups against the Steelers, has run for a TD once, but not more than one in a single contest.
+- Johnson, in six matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.

-- The Steelers have the NFL's worst defense against the run, giving up 142.7 yards per game.
+- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the league.

-- The Steelers have conceded 16 rushing touchdowns, 23rd in the NFL.
+- The Browns are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (16 this year).

 Recent Performances